kairosart/Red-Team-Capstone-Challenge/FULL COMPROMISE OF PARENT DOMAIN/Golden Ticket Attack with mimikatz.md

 ![[Golden Ticket Attack with mimikatz-20240609134803204.webp]]
 ![[Golden Ticket Attack with mimikatz-20240609134915452.webp]]

-## Authenticate the flagS on e-citizen
+## Authenticate the flags on e-citizen

 > Flag 15, Foothold on Parent Domain
 > Flag 16, Administrative access to Parent Domain